 Published works on Duxbury are acquired.
 In addition, books on surrounding towns, Plymouth County, and Massachusetts history are acquired according to their relevance to the Duxbury and Plymouth area.
 Town histories and genealogical research materials are selectively acquired.
 Because of the town’s prominence in early shipping prior to the Clipper Ship era, the library makes an effort to acquire books on this subject.
 Some works by local residents are included in the collection.

-The library collects copies of selected articles from newspapers, magazines, and other sources.
+The Duxbury file is a collection of selected articles from newspapers, magazines, and other sources.
 Only items with historical significance for the Town are saved.
-Clippings are organized alphabetically by topic, and are housed in a file cabinet in the reference collection.
-Scanned copies of some clippings are also accessible via the Library website.
+Articles are organized alphabetically by topic, and are housed in a file cabinet in the reference collection.
+Scanned copies of some articles are also accessible via the Library website.

 The library may elect to digitize material in order to provide better access to fragile material of historic value.
 Material converted to digital format will be processed in accordance with current practices applicable to preservation, migration, portability and maintenance.